nanthagabriel/nanthagabriel/README.md

 ### 💬 Let’s Connect!

 I’m looking for feedback, advice and opportunities to collaborate and learn.
-Feel free to check out my work as I update it and reach out to me if you’re on a similar learning journey or if you have feedback and insights to share!
+Feel free reach out to me if you’re on a similar learning journey or if you have feedback and insights to share!

 - **Email**: [nanthagabriel@gmail.com](mailto:nanthagabriel@gmail.com)
 - **Instagram**: [@nanthagabriel](https://www.instagram.com/nanthagabriel/)

 ---

-### 🎬 Fun Fact!

-Before diving into data science, I spent years in the film industry, acting in Netflix features and earning recognition at film festivals.
-The storytelling and problem-solving skills I developed, along with the resilience built through countless audition rejections, now shape my approach to data science.

-I bring a creative, narrative-driven mindset to everything I build and analyze.
-I embrace failure as part of the process, knowing each setback is just a step closer to success.

----

 Thank you for visiting my GitHub!
-I’m excited for what’s ahead.
 I hope to get to learn from you and grow together.

 ---